Etching of Cr tips for scanning tunneling microscopy of cleavable oxides: Scanning Tunneling Microscopy

-Prior to use for STM imaging, the Cr tips are cleaned by field emission onto a Cr or Au foil within the STM.
+Prior to use for STM imaging, the Cr tips were cleaned by field emission onto a Cr or Au foil within the STM.
 Typically, we bring the tip into constant-current feedback with a setpoint of 50-100 V and 0.5-3 $\mu$A for several minutes.
-This removes any oxides and restructures the terminal atoms on the tip apex, which allows atomic-resolution tunneling regardless of the post-etch RC.
-While the apex spin configuration is thus variable and unknown, as long as a nanocluster of Cr atoms protrudes at the apex, it is generally understood that the cluster will carry a net magnetization.~\cite{Corbetta_JJAP_2012, Rodary_APL_2011, Czerner_JMMM_2010, Ferriani_PRB_2010} In fact, Stern-Gerlach measurements have detected magnetic moments in Cr clusters of 20 to 133 atoms, down to 60 K.~\cite{Payne_PRL_2006} Following field emission, our resultant tips exhibit flat tunneling conductance spectra on the Cr or Au foils.
-This suggests a featureless tip density of states, consistent with previous experiments~\cite{Schlenhoff_APL_2010, Corbetta_JJAP_2012} and simulations.~\cite{Passoni_PRB_2009}
+This removes any oxides and restructures the terminal atoms on the tip apex, which allows atomic-resolution tunneling largely independent of the post-etch RC.
+A high post-etch AR, however, is still necessary to ensure a small RC after repeated field emission attempts, and to probe surfaces with large corrugations and step edges.
+To demonstrate the spatial resolution capabilities of our Cr tips, we used the archetypical cuprate Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$.
+Figure~\ref{Fig3}(a) shows a 5 nm $\times$ 5 nm topographic image of Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ taken with a Cr tip at 7 K. Both the unit cell and the structural supermodulation can be seen.
+Another purpose of the field emission is to ensure that our Cr tips exhibit flat tunneling conductance on simple metallic Au, as shown in Fig.~\ref{Fig3}(b).
+This suggests a featureless tip density of states, consistent with theory.~\cite{Passoni_PRB_2009}